rewhowe/snapdragon/documentation/manual.md

 | non-empty string | 真                 |
 | null             | 偽                 |

+If a function call without a bang suffix throws an error, the result will be false.
+See the previous section "Exclamation Mark / Bangs" for more detail.

 ## Debugging

 Like the "[original bug](https://en.wikipedia.org/wiki/Software_bug#History)", you can use the command `蛾` to dump the entire program state (up until that point).
 Followed by a bang (full-width `！` or half-width `!`), this will cause execution to stop.